Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 46 points or more just once this season.
+- Texas A&M and its opponents have scored at least 46 points or more only once this year.

-- Mississippi State and its opponents have combined to score more than 46 points in three of four games this season.
+- So far this season, 75% of Mississippi State's games (3/4) have had more combined points than Saturday's total of 46.

-- The combined points per game average of the two teams, 52.1, is 6.1 points more than Saturday's over/under.
+- The two teams combine to average 52.1 points per game, 6.1 more than the total in this contest.

-- This contest's over/under is 10.9 points above the 35.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 35.1 points per game, 10.9 fewer than this contest's over/under.

-- Aggies games this season feature an average total of 51.9 points, a number 5.9 points higher than Saturday's over/under.

 - In 2021, games involving the Bulldogs have averaged a total of 56.8 points, 10.8 more than the set over/under in this contest.